 All beekeepers must register their hives with the Management Agency, National Foulbrood Pest Management Plan

 If you want to sell your honey, you will have to comply with the Food Act 2014.
-See food safety rules for low-risk businesses on the Ministry for Primary Industries website.
+See the Ministry for Primary Industries website for food safety rules for low-risk businesses

 - Animals and Bees Bylaw 258KB pdf